stacs-srg/storr/record_classification/src/site/markdown/index.md

 A selection of shell scripts are provided to help the user run the software. <a href="scripts-information.html">These can be found here.</a>

+## Frequently Asked Questions

+A brief FAQ can be [found here](faq.html).
+If this doesn't answer you're quesion, please direct any questions to the details below.
 ## Contact

 Any questions or suggestions may be sent to Graham Kirby at graham.kirby@st-andrews.ac.uk.
 We would welcome any information on others\' experience with the software.